jamesfmackenzie/jamesfmackenzie.github.io/_posts/2024-10-27-how-to-install-half-life-2-halflife-2-on-raspberry-pi.md

 ### Run Half-Life 2

-You’re ready to play.
+You’re ready to play!
 Back in the Raspberry terminal, type the following to launch Half-Life 2:

 {% highlight bash %}
 {% raw %}